Have you observed the frequency with which your pet scratches and licks its body? Have you noticed any abnormal bumps or sores on their skin?

 Knowing your dog has pyoderma can be distressing.
 But with the right care and attention, your pet can improve and live a long, healthy life.

-Working with your vet will help you choose your dog’s best course of action.
+Working with your vet will help you choose your dog’s best action.

 Also, watch your dog’s behavior and symptoms, as pyoderma may signify an underlying medical problem.

-You may allow your dog to enjoy many more years of wagging tails and wonderful memories by being patient and providing regular care.
+By being patient and providing regular care, you can allow your dog to enjoy many more years of wagging tails and wonderful memories.